 The ‘riots’ spread across the supermarkets forced them to summon the police for help when customers resorted to fighting and jostling.
-While the hunt for discounted chocolate saw one woman’s hair being gruesomely pulled, another’s hand was profusely bleeding.
+While the hunt for discounted chocolate saw one woman’s hair being gruesomely pulled, another one’s hand was profusely bleeding.

 We love chocolate.
-We love it in all shapes, forms, sizes, colors, flavors and wrappers.
-Jerry Seinfeld joked about how the sole objective of his entire childhood was to acquire candy.
-His happiness knew no bounds when he was first introduced to the concept of Halloween, to which he remarked in disbelief — “Everyone we know is just giving out candy?”
-He promises he will “do anything they want” and after a short pause – “Yes, I can wear that,” he concurs.
+We love it in all shapes, sizes, colors, flavors, and packaging.
+Jerry Seinfeld joked that the only goal of his entire childhood was to buy candy.
+His happiness knew no bounds when he first became familiar with the concept of Halloween, to which he remarked in disbelief — “Everyone we know is just giving out candy?”
+He promises he will “do anything they want,” and after a short pause – “Yes, I can wear that,” he concurs.

-If there is anything repulsive about chocolate, it is that it eventually ends.
-However, what if there were a way to produce infinite blocks of your favorite Hershey’s bar by simply breaking it and rearranging the pieces?
+But what if there were a way to produce endless blocks of your favorite Hershey’s bar by simply breaking it up and rearranging the pieces?
 Don’t believe me?
-Take a look for yourself.

-This phenomenon, known as the infinite chocolate paradox, spread like a plague and fueled outrage on social media.
-The procedure is simple – Take, let’s say, a chocolate bar constituting 5×5 blocks of chocolate.
+This phenomenon, known as the Infinite Chocolate Paradox, spread like a plague and caused outrage on social media.
+The procedure is simple: Take a chocolate bar that consists of 5×5 chocolate blocks.
 Cut the bar diagonally from slightly below the second block (from below) on the left of the vertical sides to slightly above the third block on the right.

 Next, slice the newly amputated piece, which we’ll call piece A, vertically from the third block (from the left) on its upper end.
 Let’s call this piece B and what remains as C. Chop off a square (D) and a 1×2 rectangle (E) from the chocolate blocks constituting the first three blocks of piece B. The remaining piece from this partition is F.